-article L221-1-2 II of the Consumer Code introduces a follow-up obligation for the producer who accordingly has to take measures in order to control, follow up and be informed about risks that his products might present, for example by organising their traceability (by indicating, on the product or its packaging, the producer's identity and address, as well as the product reference or the batch of products to which it belongs);
+- article L221-1-2 II of the Consumer Code introduces a follow-up obligation for the producer who accordingly has to take measures in order to control, follow up and be informed about risks that its products might present, for example by organising their traceability (by indicating, on the product or its packaging, the producer's identity and address, as well as the product reference or the batch of products to which it belongs); - article L214-1 of the Consumer Code insists on the requirement of taking measures to ensure the traceability of products and foods; and

-- article L214-1 of the Consumer Code insists on the requirement of taking measures to ensure the traceability of products and foods; and - French case law requires the organisation of the traceability of products based on the precautionary principle (decision of the French Administrative Supreme Court of 29 December 1999). - 3 What penalties may be imposed for non-compliance with these laws?
+French case law requires the organisation of the traceability of products based on the precautionary principle (decision of the French Administrative Supreme Court of 29 December 1999).

+3 What penalties may be imposed for non-compliance with these laws?

-The Consumer Code does not stipulate specific penalties for non-compliance with the obligations regarding the safety of products set forth in articles L221-1 et seq (ie, the obligations to provide information, to follow up and to notify).
+The Consumer Code does not stipulate specific penalties for non-compliance with the obligations regarding the safety of products set forth in article L221-1 et seq (ie, the obligations to provide information, to follow up and to notify).
+But the government does want the professionals to be aware of their responsibilities and also wants to promote collaboration between them and the authorities.

-Nevertheless, if non-compliance with one of these provisions leads to harm to a consumer, the professional may be held liable in both civil and criminal jurisdictions and sentenced by the civil courts to remedy the damage caused to the victim.
-Furthermore, a person who has misled or tried to mislead its contracting partner about the nature, origins or risks inherent in the use of the product (deception) is punishable by a fine of €37,500 and up to two years' imprisonment (article L213-1 of the Consumer Code).
+Nevertheless, there can be civil or criminal penalties if non-compliance with one of these provisions leads to harm to a consumer.
+In this case the professional may be held liable in both civil and criminal jurisdictions and sentenced by the civil courts to remedy the damage caused to the victim.
+Furthermore, a person who has misled or tried to mislead its contracting partner about the nature, origins or risks inherent in the use of the product (deception) is punishable by a fine of €300,000 and up to two years' imprisonment (article L213-1 of the Consumer Code).